Lee Boyd Malvo

-Lee Boyd Malvo (born February 18, 1985), also known as John Lee Malvo, is a convicted murderer who, along with John Allen Muhammad, committed a series of murders dubbed the D.C. sniper attacks over a three-week period in October 2002.
+Lee Boyd Malvo (born February 18, 1985), also known as John Lee Malvo, is a Jamaican convicted mass murderer who, along with John Allen Muhammad, committed a series of murders dubbed the D.C. sniper attacks over a three-week period in October 2002.
 Malvo was aged 17 during the span of the shootings.
-Currently, he is serving multiple life sentences at Red Onion State Prison in Virginia, a supermax prison.
-Muhammad was executed in 2009.
+He is serving multiple life sentences at Keen Mountain Correctional Center in Virginia, a maximum security (level 4) prison.

-Although the two men's actions were classified by the media as psychopathy attributable to serial killer characteristics, researchers have debated whether their psychopathy meets this classification or that of spree killing.

-The Beltway sniper attacks was the last of a series of shootings across the United States connected to these individuals which began on the West Coast.
+The D.C. sniper attacks were the last in a series of shootings across the United States connected to Muhammad and Malvo that began on the West Coast.
 Muhammad had befriended the juvenile Malvo and enlisted him in the attacks.
-According to Craig Cooley, one of Malvo's defense attorneys, Malvo believed Muhammad when he told him that the $10 million ransom sought from the U.S. government to stop the sniper killings would be used to establish a Utopian society for 140 homeless black children on a Canadian compound.
-In 2012, Malvo claimed that he was sexually abused by John Allen Muhammad.
+According to Craig Cooley, one of Malvo's defense attorneys, Malvo believed Muhammad when he told him that the $10 million ransom sought from the U.S. government to stop the sniper killings would be used to establish a Utopian society for 140 homeless Black children on a Canadian compound.
+In 2012, Malvo claimed that Muhammad had sexually abused him.

 Early life

 Lee Boyd Malvo was born on February 18, 1985, to Leslie Malvo, a mason, and Una James, a seamstress.
 The couple, who never married, lived in Kingston, Jamaica.
-Una James left Leslie Malvo in 1990, when Lee Malvo was 5 years old.
-James and Malvo moved to the hill-town of Endeavour, Jamaica, to be with her sister Marie Lawrence for almost a year.
+Una left Leslie in 1990, when Lee Malvo was five years old.
+Una and Lee moved to the hill town of Endeavour, Jamaica, to be with her sister Marie Lawrence for almost a year.

 They moved back to Kingston, and later to St. Martin.
-When Malvo was 9 years old he was sent to live with his aunt Marie, where he stayed for almost a year.
-In sixth grade, Malvo did so well on an entrance exam that he was sent to York Castle High School.
+When Malvo was nine years old he was sent to live with his aunt Marie, where he stayed for almost a year.
+On passing his sixth grade exams, Lee was sent to York Castle High School.

 Jamaican pastor Lorenzo King baptized Malvo into the Seventh-day Adventist Church at 14 years of age in 1999.
 Malvo later moved to Antigua in 1999 to be with his mother.
 He registered at Antigua and Barbuda Seventh-day Adventist School, where he got good grades and also won a school award in the 100 meter run.